 Dr John Lydon KC*HS SFHEA is the Programme Director for Catholic School Leadership and also the Director of the Catholic Certificate in Religious Studies (CCRS) Programme at St Mary’s University Twickenham.
 John gained his PGCE from the University of Liverpool before later gaining his MA in Catholic School Leadership at St Mary's University.
 John was awarded his PhD by the University of Surrey.

-In October 2013, Dr Lydon was awarded a Fellowship of the Higher Education Academy (FHEA).
-Dr Lydon joined the Diocesan Trustees in 2019 and is also a member of the Diocesan Education Committee and a Director of Xavier Catholic Education Trust.
+In October 2013, Dr Lydon was awarded a Fellowship of the Higher Education Academy (FHEA), he joined the diocesan Trustees in 2019 and is also a member of the Diocesan Education Committee and a Director of Xavier Catholic Education Trust.

 Kieran Maloney was appointed as a Diocesan Trustee in February 2019.
 He is a practising Chartered Accountant and works as the Financial Controller of a bank.
 Kieran worships in Esher parish, and has chaired the Parish Finance Committee for many years.